Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Jets have been underdogs by 3.5 points or more four times this year and covered the spread once.

-- New York's games this season have hit the over on one of four set point totals (25%).
+- New York's games this year have gone over the point total one time in four opportunities (25%).

-- The Jets have turned the ball over eight times this season, six more turnovers than the Falcons have forced (2).
+- This year the Jets have turned the ball over eight times, six more than the Falcons' takeaways (2).

 Home and road insights